2023 Satyanarayan Puja Ashburn, Virginia, United States

-2017 Ashburn, Virginia, United States
+Ashburn, Virginia, United States

-List of Satyanarayan Puja Dates 2017
+List of Satyanarayan Puja 2023

-- A sacred mixture of five things milk, honey, ghee, yogurt and sugar, popularly known as Panchamrutham is used in purification of the Shaligram, the divine stone of Lord Vishnu.
+- A sacred mixture of five things: milk, honey, ghee, yogurt and sugar, popularly known as Panchamrutham, is used for purification of the Shaligram, the divine stone of Lord Vishnu.